hsuanhauliu/life-long-learning/javascript/README.md

 ```
 const[a, b, c] = [1, 2, 3, 4, 5];   // a = 1, b = 2, c = 3

-// if we want to skip elements, we can do this
+// If we want to skip elements, we can do this
 const[, , , x] = [1, 2, 3, 4, 5];   // x = 4
 ```